nnero2000/Social-Discounting-Manual/README.md

 If you use this repository, please cite both the relevant methodological papers and this software toolkit.

+### Software and Analysis Toolkit

+If you use the R Markdown scripts, Shiny applications, Qualtrics templates, or Social Discounting Manual provided in this repository, please cite the software as:

+Nero, N. (2026). *Social Discounting Task: Manual and Analysis Toolkit* (Version 1.0.0) [Computer software]. https://doi.org/10.17605/OSF.IO/4UDWX  GitHub repository. https://github.com/nnero2000/Social-Discounting-Manual

 ### Social Discounting Task (Original)

 Jones, B., & Rachlin, H. (2006).
 Social discounting. *Psychological Science, 17*(4), 283–286.